LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 - Encryption
   - see https://spark.apache.org/docs/latest/sql-data-sources-parquet.html#columnar-encryption

-## Spark filter pushdown and Parquet column indexes
+## Spark filter push down and Parquet column indexes

 When scanning Parquet files with Spark using a filter (for example a "where" condition in Spark SQL) Spark will try to optimize the physical plan by pushing down the filter to Parquet.
 The techniques available with Parquet files are:
 - Partition pruning if your (set of) files is partitioned, and your filter is on the partitioning column.
-  - typically this means that your table is stored on a nested folder structure with folder names like <partition_column_name=value>
+  - typically this means that your table is stored on the storage system (HDFS, S3, etc) on a nested folder structure with folder names like <partition_column_name=value>
 - Predicate push down at the Parquet row group level.
-  - This will use statistics (min and max value) stored for each column with row group granularity (the default size is 128 MB)
+  - This will use statistics (min and max value) stored for each column with row group granularity (the default row group size is 128 MB)
   - Column chunk dictionaries may be available with dictionary encoding
-- Additional structures introduced in Parquet 1.11 and available since Spark 3.2.0 are column and offset indexes
+- Additional structures introduced in Parquet 1.11 and available when using Spark 3.2.0 and higher are column and offset indexes
-  - these store statistics (including min and max values) allowing predicate push down at the page level (default size is 1 MB, that is a much finer granularity than the row group).
+  - these structures store statistics (including min and max values) at the granularity of the Parquet page.
+  They make possible predicate push down at the page level, which has a default size is 1 MB, that is a much finer granularity than the row group size.
-- See also in this doc the paragraph on bloom filters and how they can be used to improve the execution of filter predicates
 - Note: the use of column statistics, both at row group and page level (column index), is typically much more effective when data is stored sorted in the Parquet files, this limits the range of values in a given page or row group, as opposed to have to deal with a set of values that span across the full range in the table.
+- Bloom filters are another structure instroduced recently in Parquet that can be used to improve the execution of filter predicates, more on this later in this document

 Examples: